 This report looks at what Bristol, working as One City, achieved through the cost of living response and what can be learned from it.
-It summarises feedback provided by 80 of the
+It summarises feedback provided by 80 of the Welcoming Spaces3.
+It also summarises findings from the cost of living event held at City Hall and presents an emerging One City, Many Communities approach.

-&lt;sup>1 Quote taken from the One City cost of living response 'thank you' event held in April 2023.
+1 Quote taken from the One City cost of living response 'thank you' event held in April 2023.

-&lt;sup>2 Thank you to everyone who's helped support residents during the cost of living crisis - The Bristol Mayor
+2 Thank you to everyone who's helped support residents during the cost of living crisis - The Bristol Mayor